amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - [`ini`](https://jnaanasootaka.blogspot.com/2022/08/ಇನ್ನು) - `this day`

 In the different Dravidian languages, these words seem to have been produced from similar roots and by similar processes of derivation.
-But not only are the semantic differences are obvious, there also seems to be difference in the semantic differences.
+But not only are the semantic differences obvious, there also seems to be difference in the semantic differences.
 I.e., there is no commonality even in the semantic difference.
 In other words, from language to language the ways by which semantics change also seem to be different.
 So, it doesn't seem appropriate to suppose that these words acquired different semantics because they were produced from